Философия

 Nudge Theory is a behavioral economics and psychology concept that aims to modify people's behavior without placing restrictions on their options or radically altering their reasons for doing so.
 Richard Thaler and Cass Sunstein coined the term “nudge” in their 2008 book Nudge: Improving Decisions About Health, Wealth, and Happiness.
 The main thesis is that, while maintaining their freedom, people can be guided toward better decisions by means of little, calculated interventions (Chapman 2017).

 ‘Libertarian paternalism’ serves as the foundational ideology behind nudge theory, skillfully combining the principles of personal freedom with gentle guidance (Hollands et al. 2013).
 This sophisticated approach upholds individual autonomy while supporting the role of choice architects who subtly steer decisions in ways believed to improve personal well-being.
-This method harmonizes two seemingly conicting ideas: it is ‘libertarian’ in strongly protecting an individual's right to make their own choices and ‘paternalistic’ in allowing authorities or policy-makers to subtly encourage decisions, that promote overall welfare.
+This method harmonizes two seemingly conflicting ideas: it is ‘libertarian’ in strongly protecting an individual's right to make their own choices and ‘paternalistic’ in allowing authorities or policy-makers to subtly encourage decisions, that promote overall welfare.

 Some proponents argue that nudges are benign and non-intrusive, presenting them as a balanced alternative to more forceful interventions and preserving the freedom of choice.
 Additionally, the paternalistic nature of nudges is debated; some scholars challenge the paternalistic label, suggesting that a person’s favorable response to a nudge does not necessarily make the intervention paternalistic.
 This perspective has sparked an engaging discussion about the true nature and implications of nudging within the context of libertarian paternalism (Hausman & Welch 2010).